Overview of mobile broadband

 For information on submitting updates to the Windows APN database, see COSA/APN database submission.

-Service metadata is delivered to any user after he or she connects a mobile broadband device.
+Service metadata is delivered to any user after they connects a mobile broadband device.
 Service metadata is always automatically downloaded as long as the user has any form of Internet connectivity, including metered mobile broadband or roaming networks.

 This information enables customers to have a richer experience by allowing you to add branding elements for Windows Connection Manager, referencing a mobile broadband app that is automatically acquired from the Microsoft Store, and having the most current mobile broadband settings for getting online for purchase or Internet connectivity.
 Windows will periodically check that it has the latest service metadata package from WMIS.